MEVJ/MEAN-Commerce/README.md

 # MEAN-Commerce
 MEAN eCommerce

-Clone or download the package to your local and run the below to install dependencies npm install
+Clone or download the package to your local and run the below to install dependencies.

+npm install

 bower install